1. Whistle loudly! Blow it as hard as you can. Seriously. Players will follow your commands better, and they will also be less likely to argue.

 Jumping toward an opponent

 Pushing an opponent

 Fouls that will lead to an indirect free kick :

 If the goalkeeper receives the ball using his hands after a direct pass of his teammates.

 Goalkeeper receives ball for the second time (point 5).

 A yellow card results in a time punishment of 2 minutes, the player may also come back into the field if the opponents score a goal.

-A red card results in the exclusion of the player, his team needs to play with an exclusion of the player, his team must to play with a player less for 5 minutes.
-After the 5 minutes or after their opponent score the team may put a different player into the field.
+A red card results in the exclusion of the player, his team must to play with a player less for 5 minutes.
+After the 5 minutes or after their opponent score, the team may put a different player into the field.

 Sometimes, during matches, incidents with the opponent may happen.
 As a board, ofcourse. we try to prevent this from happening.
 However, ff you still see behaviour on the pitch that is unacceptable and you want to notify the board or the KNVB about this you can fill in the contact form below.

 Make sure to clearly state the date and time of the game and the oppnonent you were playing against.
 Also, make sure to precisely describe the incident.